 Looking after your heart health is not always the easiest thing to do.
 There’s a lot that goes into your heart health after all, and food is just one of the many things that have a huge impact on it (like it does everything else in your body).
-To help make sure the two are working together as best as possible, that’s when we need to look at what some of the best heart healthy foods out there are and what makes them so.
+So to help make sure the two are working together, we need to look at some of the best heart-healthy foods out there and what makes them so.

 Your heart is the driving force behind your whole life, bluntly put.
 It’s responsible in your body for just about everything, and as you know, it’s one of the most important organs in your whole body.
 With just some simple substitutions, healthier alternatives and a little extra knowledge, you can be well on your way to protecting it.
 It’s important stuff to know.